amzn/jekyll-doc-project/index.md

 ---

 The Jekyll Doc Project theme is intended for technical documentation projects, such as user guides for software, hardware, and APIs.
-This gem-based Jekyll theme (which has an Apache 2.0 open source license) uses pages exclusively and features robust multi-level navigation.
+This Jekyll theme (which has an Apache 2.0 open source license) uses pages exclusively and features robust multi-level navigation.
 It includes both web and PDF output.
-The theme delivers most of its files through a Rubygem, allowing you to stay updated with theme changes using Bundler.
-The GitHub repo is here: [amzn/jekyll-doc-project](https://github.com/amzn/jekyll-doc-project).
+The GitHub repo is here: [amzn/jekyll-theme-doc-project](https://github.com/amzn/jekyll-theme-doc-project).

 * TOC
 {:toc}

 ## Installation

-Before you can install the project, you may need to install Jekyll and Bundler.
+Before you can install the project, you may need to install Jekyll.

 1. Install Jekyll:
     * [Install Jekyll on Mac][jekyllhowto-install-jekyll-on-mac]